adarwoo/ulog/README.md

 - **Efficient**: Only processes when system is idle
 - **Overrun Protection**: Tracks and reports buffer overflow conditions
 - **Minimal Footprint**: Configurable buffer sizes, no dynamic allocation

+## How to use

+Include the library into your project.